What is role-based access control (RBAC)?

-An employee's role in an organization determines the permissions that individual is granted and ensures lower-level employees can't access sensitive information or perform high-level tasks.
+An employee's role in an organization determines the permissions an individual is granted, ensuring that lower-level employees can't access sensitive information or perform high-level tasks.

 Benefits of RBAC

-There are multiple benefits to using RBAC, including:
+There are multiple benefits to using RBAC, including the following:

-- Enhancing compliance.
+- Enhanced compliance.
 Every organization must comply with local, state and federal regulations.
-Companies generally prefer to implement RBAC systems to meet the regulatory and statutory requirements for confidentiality and privacy because executives and IT departments can more effectively manage how the data is accessed and used.
-This is particularly important for financial institutions and healthcare companies that manage sensitive data.
+Companies generally prefer to implement RBAC systems to meet the regulatory and statutory requirements for confidentiality and privacy, as executives and IT departments can more effectively manage how the data is accessed and used.
+This is particularly important for financial institutions and healthcare organizations that manage sensitive data.

-- Giving administrators increased visibility.
-RBAC gives network administrators and managers more visibility and oversight into the business, while also guaranteeing authorized users and guests on the system are only given access to what they need to do their jobs.
+- Increased visibility.
+RBAC gives network administrators and managers more visibility and oversight into the business, while also guaranteeing authorized users or guests are only given access to what they need in order to do their jobs.

-- Reducing costs.
-By not allowing user access to certain processes and applications, companies may conserve or more cost-effectively use resources, such as network bandwidth, memory and storage.
+- Reduced costs.
+By not allowing user access to certain processes and applications, companies can conserve or more cost-effectively use resources such as network bandwidth, memory and storage.

-- Decreasing risk of breaches and data leakage.
+- Decreased risk of breaches and data leakage.
 Implementing RBAC means restricting access to sensitive information, thus reducing the potential for data breaches or data leakage.

 Best practices for role-based access control implementations

-There are a number of best practices organizations should follow for implementing RBAC, including:
+There are several best practices organizations should follow for implementing RBAC, including the following:

-- Analyze the workforce and establish roles that have the same access needs.
-However, don't create too many roles because that would defeat the purpose of role-based access control and create user-based access control instead.
-Some RBAC examples include a basic role that includes the access every employee needs, such as to email and the corporate intranet.
-Another role could be that of a customer service representative who would have read/write access to the customer database.
-Another role could be that of a customer database admin with full control of the customer database.
+- Analyze the workforce, and establish roles that have the same access needs.
+However, don't create too many roles, as this could defeat the purpose of role-based access control.
+Some RBAC examples include a basic role that includes the access every employee needs -- such as to email and the corporate intranet.
+Another role could be a customer service representative who has read and write access to the customer database.

-- Evaluate how roles can be changed, as well as how to close accounts for those leaving the company and how to register new employees.
+- Evaluate how roles can be changed, how to close accounts for those leaving the company and how to register new employees.

 - Ensure RBAC is integrated across all systems throughout the company.